SimonBlanke/gradient-free-optimizers-documentation/docs/optimizers/forest_optimization.md

 The forest-optimizer calculates the expected improvement of the position space with a tree-based model.
-This optimization technique is very similar to bayesian-optimization in every part, except its model.
+This optimization technique is very similar to bayesian-optimization in every part, except its surrogate model.

 ## About the implementation

-implementation_ = """
 The forest-optimizer shares most of its code base with the bayesian-optimizer.
-Only its model, to calculate the expected score and its standard deviation is different.
+Only its model to calculate the expected score $\mu$ and its standard deviation $\sigma$ is different.
 Tree based models do not calculate the standard deviation by them self.
 A modification is necessary to determine the standard deviation from the impurity of the trees in the ensemble.
+This modification is taken from the paper *"Algorithm Runtime Prediction: Methods & Evaluation"* chapter *4.3.3*.